danvuk567/SQL-Fundamentals-and-Best-Practices/README.md

 ## **Objective** ##

-This section describes definitions and fundamental concepts, how and where to execution SQL commands, query optimization techniques, and data cleaning.
+This section describes SQL definitions and fundamental concepts, how and where to execution SQL commands, query optimization techniques, and data cleaning.

 ## **Table of Contents** ##